 new connections.
 I dig it.
 It always brings me back to the reasons I got into research in the first place.
 The UW Biology department is dedicated to improving teaching methods using

 evidence-based pedagogy, which has been a great influence on me.
-While I am most comfortable teaching field courses, I am learning a lot about teaching large-format introductory courses at
+While I am most comfortable teaching field courses, I learned a lot about teaching large-format introductory courses at

 Marine Subtidal Ecology and scientific diving, Summer 2018.